Data Synchronization

 to enable concurrent list

-, and then use --list-depth
+and then use --list-depth

-to control list
+to control directory depth of list

-will perform concurrent listing on /<vol-name>/chunks
+enables concurrent listing on <vol-name>/chunks

 Distributed synchronization